okyeron/fates/hardware/Build.md

 ## TIP - Test voltage

-Once the USB-C jack is attached, check USB-C power input voltage levels.
+Once the USB-C jack is attached, check that you don't have continuity between 5v and GND and then plug power into the jack and check the USB-C power input voltage level.
 I suggest doing this __before__ you attach the pi.
 There's a 5v/GND header pin holes right near the voltage regulator which is great for testing voltage (+5v).

 <img src="buildpix/voltage1.png" alt="voltages" width="720" height="480" />